-For every Floodlight activity you create, you'll need to pick a counting method.
+For every Floodlight activity you create, you need to pick a counting method.
 This specifies exactly how Floodlight should measure conversions on your site.

-There are two conversion counting methods, each with their own options:
+There are two conversion counting methods, each with its own options:

 Standard: Counts every conversion.

 Unique: Counts the first conversion for each unique user during each 24-hour day.

 Per session: Counts one conversion per user per session.
 You can define the length of a session for your site.